 This correction stated that covered establishments in all states must now submit Form 300A data using OSHA’s ITA portal, even if an establishment is covered by a State Plan that has not completed adoption of their own state rule.
 OSHA also clarified that state government and local government establishments operating under State Plans are required to electronically submit Form 300A data if they otherwise meet the criteria for compliance.

-At the time this article was published, the majority of states operating under a State Plan have adopted an identical or similar version of the rule.
-However, a few state plans have yet to implement the electronic recordkeeping rule, including California, Maryland, Utah, Washington, and Wyoming.
+The majority of states operating under a State Plan have adopted an identical or similar version of the rule.
+However, a few state plans have yet to implement the electronic recordkeeping rule, including Maryland, Utah, Washington, and Wyoming.

 What happens if an employer failed to submit their 300A data by the first filing deadline?